Taproot is open for business.

-All Lopezians are users of the Lopez food ecosystem.
-Taproot aims to foster a stronger food network on Lopez, where individuals with a passion have the means (a certified kitchen space) to pursue that passion, thereby contributing to a more vital and thriving community.
-Such a space can enable local entrepreneurship and community education, benefiting all who care about Lopez being a diverse place where people can afford to support themselves through their own work.
+Many Lopezians are users of the Lopez Island food ecosystem.
+Taproot aims to foster a stronger food network on Lopez, where individuals with a passion have the means (a certified kitchen space and licensed food processing facility) to pursue that passion, thereby contributing to a more vital and thriving community.
+This space enables local entrepreneurship and community education, benefiting all who care about Lopez being a diverse place where people can afford to support themselves through their own work.
 Taproot aims to educate and inspire the younger generation of the island about food production.
 Children of Lopez have a great education in what it is grow food.
 Members of Taproot dream to continue that education, teaching kids the process of production and giving them the tools to someday make their own products and support themselves in our local economy.

 Yes, Taproot user fees will cover on-going operational expenses.

-Our plan is to operate Taproot as a non-profit using cooperative principles.
-Use fees will be set at a balance between lowest-possible and sufficient-to-cover-costs, with any excess at the end of each operational year being returned to the member-users in proportion with their use percentage.
-Our modeling of Taproot utilization indicates that with about 10 diverse users, competitive and reasonable hourly use fees, and conservative assumptions of total hours used, Taproot will be able to cover operational costs across a full use year within the first one to two years of operations.
+We operate Taproot as a non-profit using cooperative principles.
+Use fees are set at a balance between lowest-possible and sufficient-to-cover-costs.
+Our business plan for Taproot utilization indicates that with competitive and reasonable hourly use fees and conservative assumptions of total hours used Taproot will be able to cover operational costs across a full use year within the first one to two years of operation.

-What kinds of kitchen use will Taproot be outfitted for?
+What kinds of kitchen use is Taproot be outfitted for?

 - Family food preservation

-- Food prep capability for caterers and Farmers Market vendors as soon as upgrade is complete.
+- Food prep capability for caterers and Farmers Market vendors.

 - Bottling, labeling, storage and office space (including computer and wifi)